Fir3will/Projects/README.md

 _[Traveling Salesperson Algorithm](../master/Coding%20Train%20src/main/travelingsalesperson)_
 _[Genetic Algorithm of the Traveling Salesperson Algorithm](../master/Coding%20Train%20src/main/tsp_ga)_

+All mini-projects have their own README.md files in which class UMLs are provided and more in-depth explanations of each project is provided.
 ## Game Base
 This is the code for the Java game engine that I created.
 The system itself used Swing and draws to a `JPanel`.
 But even so, it provides a lot of usable interfaces for proper rendering.
 Here's an example of what a starting file would look like
 ```java